micha-p/sqldump/README.md

 ### Security

-- No encrypted connection to database
+- no encrypted connection to mysql server
 - use only in trusted environments
 - just basic protection against sql injection via database and table names
 - insert and query limited by request length